WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-* New multisite support; Thumbnails no longer need timthumb; HTTPS support for thumbnails; filter mySQL query;
+* New multisite support; Thumbnails no longer need timthumb; HTTPS support for thumbnails; filters for mySQL query;
 Check the Changelog for a full list of changes.